-[Updated] What Employers Must Know about IRS Enforcement of Employer Shared Responsibility Provisions
+Expect Tighter Enforcement of ACA Employer Shared Responsibility Provisions

-Employers should be prepared for what to expect from the IRS if they did not meet the requirements under the ESR provision of the Affordable Care Act.
-Fines can be financially devastating, so businesses should respond to any notice from the IRS to avoid additional IRS action or penalties.
+Employers should also be prepared for what to expect from the IRS if they do not meet the requirements under the ESR provision of the Affordable Care Act.
+Fines can be financially devastating, so businesses should respond to any notice from the IRS to avoid additional action or penalties.

-Applicable large employers (ALE’s) have been subject to ESR provisions since 2015: information reporting and the offering of health care coverage.
+Applicable large employers (ALEs) have been subject to ESR provisions, which include information reporting and the offering of health care coverage.

-ALE’s risk a potential assessment if they do not offer adequate and affordable health care coverage to their full-time employees and their dependents, and if even one of their full-time employees receives a premium tax credit for purchasing insurance through a government marketplace.
+ALEs risk a potential assessment if they do not offer adequate and affordable health care coverage to their full-time employees and their dependents, even if only one of their full-time employees receives a premium tax credit for purchasing insurance through a government marketplace.

 What happens if an ALE does not file a 1094-C/1095-C on time?

-ALE’s might be subject to information return penalties under 6721 and 6722 of the IRC.
-These are the same penalties that other information returns are subject to, such as W-2’s, if the returns are not filed accurately and timely.
-However, given the relative newness and complexity of the filing for ALE’s on 1094-C/1095-C, the IRS has extended good-faith transition relief from penalties for incorrect or incomplete information for the 2015 through 2018 tax filing years.
+ALEs might be subject to information return penalties under 6721 and 6722 of the IRC.
+These are the same penalties that other information returns are subject to, such as W-2s, if the returns are not filed accurately and timely.

 There is no relief for failure to file or furnish in a timely manner.